rominator1983/completeModInstallationManual/README.md

     * ubuntustudio-audio
     * ubuntustudio-menu

     This will take some minutes.
-After that restart the machine.
+After that better restart the machine and do not just logout/login as the installer tells you.

 # Install MOD
 1. Install needed software